Chilston Park: Park

 Chilston Park house sits in 78 ha of Grade II listed parkland originally enclosed in the early 18th century by John Hamilton.
-On the north side, 13 ha containing a stand of pine trees are separated from the rest of the park by the M20 motorway and Channel Tunnel Rail Link.
+On the north side, 13 ha containing a stand of pine trees are separated from the rest of the park by the M20 motorway and the Channel Tunnel Rail Link.
 To the north and south of the house are formal gardens, with a large, roughly rectangular lake located to the north of the house and a smaller one to the south.
 The east side of the garden is bordered by a ha-ha.
-A series of ponds that existed to the west of the house in the 18th century has been filled in.
+A series of ponds that existed to the west of the house in the 18th century have been filled in.
 A circular pond and a ruined icehouse are located in the north-west of the park.